-Subject Detail Delegated by: Delegated to: Community Right to Bid - Assets of Community To manage the application process for Assets of Community Value in accordance with Council policy.
+Subject Detail Delegated Delegated to: by: Community Right to Bid - Assets of Community To manage the application process for Assets of Community Value in accordance with Council policy.
 Executive Head of Planning & Regeneration Value To assess and decide compensation claims.
-Executive Executive Director, (Planning, Regeneration, Regulatory and Housing Services)
+Executive Head of Planning & Regeneration